 We suggest providing all the above-mentioned information on parking spots to cover all possible questions from users.
 This is likely to give you a competitive advantage.

 But how can you enable your app to provide drivers with up-to-date information?
-This question especially bothers those who want to build a parking finder app for parking on the fly.
+This question especially bothers those who want to build a street parking finder app for parking on the fly.
 Waze is a good example, as it’s famous for being an effective all-around driving solution.

 To locate free spots, Waze collects street parking information using a car’s sensors and cameras.
 It’s worth mentioning that this approach is possible only if your user base is considerable.
 If it’s not, you can use such data sources as Inrix to get current parking information (as Waze also does).